what-is-ugc.com · the open reference

 Canvas UGC / Tech UGC

-Creators film short videos and post them directly on a brand's own social accounts, getting paid per 1,000 views.
+Creators film short videos and post them directly on a brand's own social accounts, paid per 1,000 views instead of per delivered file.
 No follower count needed.
-High volume, performance-based, and built for the algorithm.
-Originally adopted by tech and app brands — now spreading everywhere.
+Originally adopted by tech and app brands, now spreading to other categories.

 How it differs from traditional UGC